FelixTheC/strongtyping/docs/namedtuple.md

 ## typed_namedtuple

 - __typed_namedtuple is only available from python >= 3.8__
-- from my side it was only logical to create an own version of namedtuple with typing support
+- So I thought an obvious enhancement would be to create a custom version of `namedtuple` with typing support.

 Here are some examples of how you can use it.
 ```python